Dreambound

 Is a high school diploma required to be a CNA?

 A high school diploma is recommended but isn’t required to be a CNA.
-Many private schools require only proof of 8th-grade graduation, or you can take a 8th grade reading and math test to demonstrate proficiency.
+Many private schools require only proof of 8th-grade graduation, or you can take an 8th-grade reading and math test to demonstrate proficiency.

 How old do you have to be in order to be a CNA?

-Age restrictions depend on your state.
-Some states require you be at least 18 years of age.
+Age restrictions to become a CNA depend on your state.
+Some states require you to be at least 18 years of age.
 Some other states allow 16 and 17-year-old students to take CNA classes, with parental consent.
 For example, California allows 16-year-olds to be CNAs.

 However, many employers (especially hospitals) will only hire CNAs who are at least 18 years old.
 Nursing homes, assisted living facilities, and home health agencies are most likely to be willing to hire a minor.

-Other requirements include passing a criminal background check and being in a good physical health.
+Other requirements include passing a criminal background check and being in good physical health.

 Where can I look for CNA programs?

-Community Colleges.
-Most high schools have partnerships with community colleges so you can enroll in both at the same time at no cost to you (and you can get class credit).
-It’s best to check with your guidance counselor to see if your high school has a partnership with a community college.
+2. Community Colleges.
+Most high schools have partnerships with community colleges so you can enroll in CNA training at no cost to you (and you can get class credit!).
 You may need to get a signed letter of recommendation from your school principal and/or the school counselor or career specialist.
 The next step is to contact the program that you are interested in attending and ask them what documentation they require.
 If they say there’s a cost, it’s important that you ask if they offer any scholarships or financial aid to find out if it is free!
 Note that CNA classes in community colleges often fill up fast and may not accommodate your schedule well.

 Why become a CNA in high school?